 Our board of directors oversees our risk management processes directly and through its committees.
 Our management is responsible for risk management on a day-day basis.
 The role of our board of directors and its committees is to oversee the risk management activities of management.
 Our board of directors fulfills this duty by discussing with management the policies and practices utilized by management in assessing and managing risks and providing input on those policies and practices.
-In general, our board of directors oversees risk management activities relating to business strategy, acquisitions, capital allocation, organizational structure and certain operational risks; our audit committee oversees risk management activities relating to our compensation policies and practices; and our nominating and corporate governance committee oversees risk management activities relating to our board of directors composition and management succession planning.
+In general, our board of directors oversees risk management activities relating to business strategy, acquisitions, capital allocation, organizational structure and certain operational risks; our audit committee oversees risk management activities related to financial controls and legal and compliance risks; our compensation committee oversees risk management activities relating to busine of of directors and practices; and our nominating and corporate governance committee oversees risk management activities relating to the composition of our board of directors and management succession planning.
 Each committee reports to the full board of directors on a regular basis, including reports with respect to the committee's risk oversight activities as appropriate.
 In addition, since risk issues often overlap, committees from time to time request that the full board of directors discuss particular risks.